-- inflammatory bowel diseases, such as Crohn’s disease or ulcerative colitis
+- inflammatory bowel diseases (IBD), such as Crohn’s disease or ulcerative colitis

 - allergies and asthma

 Low levels of basophils may be due to the body reacting to an allergen, causing the basophils to release their histamine.
-Other signs of an allergic reaction include:
+Other symptoms of an allergic reaction include: